-1.2 Each Service purchased also has a set of service specific terms which are set out in a Service Schedule
+1.2 Each Service purchased may also have a set of service specific terms which may be set out in a Service Schedule

-1.3 An Order Form or any other method avvgreed in place of an Order Form between the parties, the General Terms and Conditions and any Service Schedules which are applicable to the Services ordered, together form a Services Agreement between etiCloud and the Customer.
+1.3 An Order Form or any other method agreed in place of an Order Form between the parties (such as email or new user form), the General Terms and Conditions and any Service Schedules which are applicable to the Services ordered, together form a Services Agreement between etiCloud and the Customer.

 2. Term, Minimum Service Term, Professional Service Term

 2.1 A Services Agreement shall commence on the Effective Date and shall expire on the expiry or other lawful termination of all Services ordered under that Services Agreement (save in circumstances where it is terminated earlier pursuant to these General Terms and Conditions).

 2.2 The term of each Service shall commence on the Service Commencement Date and shall either:

 2.2.1 in the case of each Service other than Professional Services, continue for the Minimum Service Term and thereafter, until terminated in accordance with the General Terms and

 2.2.2 in the case of Professional Services, shall terminate upon expiry of the Professional Service Term, save in circumstances where the Service is either terminated prior to the expiry of the Minimum Service Term and/or Professional Service Term,

 pursuant to these General Terms and Conditions.